hharas/the-house-reloaded/README.md

 A python rewrite in flask of the original [The House](https://github.com/hharas/the-house) board that was written in PHP.

-The House is an old-school social board in which users can participate in posting threads, commenting on threads and interact with other users.
+The House is an old-school social board in which users can participate in posting threads, commenting on threads and interacting with other users.
 THR is a reloaded version of the original website with multiple other features such as more profile customization and comment replies.
 THR has a RESTful API that can be used to make alternative clients.
 THR's web interface does not use any javascript.

 Source code is hosted on [SourceHut](https://git.sr.ht/~haras/the-house-reloaded) with [Documentation](https://man.sr.ht/~haras/thr-api-docs/) on how to use its API.